nikhilreddy286/test/.github/PULL_REQUEST_TEMPLATE/bug-template.md

 ### Solution description
 - Describe the issue resolution approach

-### Steps to reproduce this issue/ Relevant test cases
+### Steps to reproduce this issue
-- List all the steps & test cases to be followed to reproduce this issue
+- List all the steps to be followed to reproduce this issue

 ### Screenshots